fybrik/fybrik/docs/BackwardCompatibility.md

 We will update the OpenAPI version values, but they cannot be used for API communications.

 ## Default Taxonomy
-Fybrik widely uses [Taxonomy](https://fybrik.io/v1.1/concepts/taxonomy/) to defines the terms and related values that need to be commonly understood and supported across the components in the system.
+Fybrik widely uses [Taxonomy](https://fybrik.io/v1.1/concepts/taxonomy/) to define the terms and related values that need to be commonly understood and supported across the components in the system.
 Taxonomy provides a mechanism for all Fybrik components to interact using a common dialect.
 Taxonomy defines a set of immutable structural JSON schemas, or "taxonomies" for resources deployed in Fybrik.
 However, since the taxonomy is meant to be configurable, a taxonomy.json